01-edu/public/subjects/0-shell/audit/README.md

 ###### Was the project written in a compiled programming language?

+###### Are the commands mentioned in the subject implemented from scratch, without calling any equivalent shell implementation?

 #### Functional

 ##### Open a terminal and run the project.